-One of the most common questions I get is in regards to including a mortgage or mortgages in a bankruptcy.
+One of the most common questions I get is in regards to including a mortgage or mortgages in bankruptcy.

-This is a tricky question because it seems that bankruptcy attorneys do not always do a great job of explaining to folks what it means to include a mortgage in a bankruptcy.
+This is a tricky question because it seems that bankruptcy attorneys do not always do a great job of explaining to folks what it means to include a mortgage in bankruptcy.